Next IETF meeting

 NOTE:Pre-registration is required and space is limited.
 Quick Connections is a simple and effective way for you to be introduced to a variety of experienced IETF attendees — often working group (WG) chairs — who can help you get more involved in your areas of interest.

-The IETF Newcomers’ Coffee Breaks are 30-minute gatherings where you can quickly meet other newcomers and experienced IETFers.
+The IETF Newcomers’ Coffee Breaks are 20-minute gatherings where you can quickly meet other newcomers and experienced IETFers.
 Share thoughts on how your week is going or ask any questions that you might have.
+Coffee breaks will take place in the IETF 109 Gather space.

 A wonderful resource for understanding how the IETF operates and its culture is the Tao of the IETF, A Novice's Guide to the Internet Engineering Task Force.
 It is highly recommended reading for new IETF participants.